2023 tax filing season

 There are several important dates taxpayers should keep in mind for this year’s filing season:

-January 24: IRS begins 2022 tax season.
-Individual 2021 tax returns begin being accepted and processing begins
+January 23: IRS begins 2023 tax season.
+Individual 2022 tax returns begin being accepted and processing begins.

-April 18: Due date to file 2021 tax return or request extension and pay tax owed due to Emancipation Day holiday in Washington, D.C., even for those who live outside the area.
+April 18: National due date to file a 2022 tax return or request an extension and pay tax owed due to the Emancipation Day holiday in Washington, D.C.

 Insure you have the forms you need to file your taxes